KaiqiangYu/SGMOD22-MBPE/README.md

     . . .
     Running Time: 1ms
     Total Num: 1000
 Note that each line denotes a MBP.
 To illusrate, consider the first line "0&1&2&3".
-It denotes a large MB G[{0,1,2,3}].
+It denotes a large MBP G[{0,1,2,3}].

 ## Running Example